 Learn many different ways to make Cricut Christmas ornaments.
 Get inspired by this list of over 25 ornaments to make with a Cricut!

 I purchased one pack of acrylic ornaments and made a bunch of quick and elegant ornaments in minutes.
+These Cricut ornaments should definitely be added to your Christmas crafts list!

 I do have a full YouTube video going over all of these steps if you like to watch the steps in action (link below).